W1ckedS1ck/SelfPractice/Minikube/README.md

  - The goal is to remember how to work with Kubernetes.
  - The task is to build and deploy an application written in Go and test its operation.

-1. First step Launching a new instance on aws
+1. The first step Launching a new instance on AWS
    <img width="671" alt="image" src="https://github.com/user-attachments/assets/e8fee444-629a-48d6-8ff3-8191c6ae89af" />

-2. The second step is installing docker on it. https://docs.docker.com/engine/install/ubuntu/
+2. The second step will be to install Docker, go, minicube on it
+2.1 Docker
+    https://docs.docker.com/engine/install/ubuntu/
     ```sh
     # Add Docker's official GPG key: